-In addition to this, it doesn’t sync wirelessly via Bluetooth or anything to your smartphone, so you have to connect it using the cradle everyday in order to download all your activities to Garmin Connect app.
-It has backlight, so you can see it in the night.
+In addition to this, it doesn’t sync wirelessly via Bluetooth or anything to your smartphone, so you have to connect it using the cradle every day in order to download all your activities to the Garmin Connect app.
+It has a backlight, so you can see it in the night.

 9. Garmin Vivoactive – Classic looks with a Touch

-Moreover, this watch can be connected with smartphone so you can get all the stats on your screen even when your phone is away.
-It displays the notification, messages, calls and other notifications on its screen.
+Moreover, this watch can be connected with a smartphone so you can get all the stats on your screen even when your phone is away.
+It displays the notification, messages, calls, and other notifications on its screen.

 As far as battery life is concerned, battery timing is up to three weeks in watch or activity mood and just 10 hours while using GPS.
-It is water proof till 50 meter which means it can be worn during rain, shower and during the recreational swimming, but this is not the watch that you can wear while you are diving.
+It is waterproof till 50 meters which means it can be worn during rain, shower and during recreational swimming, but this is not the watch that you can wear while you are diving.

 When talking about some other features, it allows you to control music stored on your phone, but not for the streamed in music.
-If you have not been using the watch for a couple of seconds, it returns back to the homescreen.
-They have it pre-loaded with run, bike, swim, walk, golf, run indoor, cycle indoor and walk indoor.
+If you have not been using the watch for a couple of seconds, it returns back to the home screen.
+They have it pre-loaded with a run, bike, swim, walk, golf, run indoor, cycle indoor, and walk indoor.

 10. Garmin Vivoactive 3 – Slim but not that Smart